ronuraltindag/personalwebv2/content/jobs/index.md

 - Completed or ongoing master’s degree or an ongoing PhD degree in economics or a related field.
 - Training and expertise in quantitative research methods.
-- Proficiency/competency in STATA and/or R.
+- Proficiency/competency in STATA and/or R. Knowledge of other computer languages (e.g. Python) is a plus
 - Ability to manage multiple tasks.
 - Ability to work independently.
 - Strong interpersonal and communication skills.